MrNurs/toDoList-Spring-PostgreSQL/README.md

-Technology:
+Technology{
-  *Spring Boot - for backend development
+  *Spring Boot: - for backend development
-  *PostgreSQL - database
+  *PostgreSQL: - database
-  *JPA (Hibernate) - for working with the database *REST API - for interaction with the frontend *Docker (planned) - for easy deployment
+  *JPA (Hibernate): - for working with the database *REST API: - for interaction with the frontend *Docker (planned): - for easy deployment
+}
 Functionality :
   *Adding, deleting, editing tasks
   *Storing tasks in PostgreSQL